cs-ed/edtech-plan-kanwarsingh1/README.md

 ### Hardware Specifications

 All students will beed their computors, monitors, mouse, keyboards and can use headphones if they choose to (for sound purposes).
+The specifics are as follow:
+Windows 10 Enterprise
+16GB
+Intel(R)
+i5-6500 CPU @ 3.20 GHz
+Storage Capacity - 379 GB left and 191 used
 ### Application